yipengk/yipeng.github.io/projects/oceania-map.md

   <img width="600px" src="https://i.imgur.com/JApQAuT.jpg" >

 </div>

-This is a map of Oceania that I completed with my group members in PACS108, which I am mainly responsible for painting Polynesia.
-This is just a blue ocean on the globe, but in reality, there are a dozen countries and tens of thousands of islands scattered like stars in the Pacific Ocean.
+This is the Oceania map my team members and I completed in PACS108.
+Together with another team member, I was mainly responsible for drawing Polynesia.
+If we look at it on a globe, this area is just a blue ocean on the globe, but in reality, a dozen countries and tens of thousands of islands are scattered like stars in the Pacific Ocean.
 Oceania includes three island regions: Melanesia, Micronesia, and Polynesia.
-(Hawaii is part of Polynesia.
-It is the northern most extent of the Polynesian cultural region.)This map allowed us to learn more about the land area of Oceania.
+(Our home, Hawaii is part of Polynesia.
+It is the northern most extent of the Polynesian cultural region.)
+This map allowed us to learn more about the land area of Oceania.